-As a Postdoctoral Research Associate in the School of Geography and Development at the University of Arizona, I am involved in a suite of research topics related to food systems, environmental governance, impacts of climate change on small-scale land holders, household-level decision-making, and rural-urban food security in Kenya and Zambia.
+I am a Postdoctoral Research Associate in the School of Geography and Development at the University of Arizona, and involved in a suite of research topics related to food systems, environmental governance, impacts of climate change on small-scale land holders, household-level decision-making, and rural-urban food security in Kenya and Zambia.
 I am part of a multi-institutional team, working under an NSF-funded Smallholder Livelihoods and Global Food Security project.